bennymeg/vGuard/README.md

   - **Models folder**: contain all the models and instruction for manufacturing using computerized manufacturing methods.
   - **Schematics folder**: contain all the schematics and manufacturing methud priorty using manual manufacturing methods.
 - **BOM**: contain bill of materials for the best possible outcome, all the parts in here can be manufactured as well.

+## Why Mask?

+In December 2019, the COVID-19 outbreak started in Wuhan province, China, caused a crisis around the wrold.
+Since then, many company's and laboratories around the world trying to develop a treatment for people that got infected by the covid-19 virus.
+Problem is, this solutions will take a long time to develop and test before we can use them.
+In our opinion, by the time some of them will be able to produce a treatment, it might be too late.
+Hence, we need to find a way to handle the situation in the immediate term, or at least decrease and postpone it until such treatment will be available.

+here are two parameters we need to take into account: the number of infected people, and the number of available hospital capacity to treat people.

+When we observed the disease status around the world, we discovered few things:
+- There is a corelation between the number of infected people and the number of infected people that need a hospital care.
+- The number of infected people is a lot grater then the health care capacity.

+We deduced that making / purchasing ventilators, and creating more hospital beds will only delay slightly the outbreak, due to the complexity of achieving both of these task.
+In our opinion, the best solution is to **avoid getting infected & avoiding infecting others!**
+There are two main way's to achieve this goal: **social distancing & wearing protection**.
+We are all practising social distancing, but unfortunately, not all of us wearing protection (due to shortage or because they lake to understand their merits).

 ## Wearing Protection